Griboedow/PandocUltimateConverter/README.md

 Requires pandoc to be installed.

-Tested on Windows and Linux.
+Tested on Windows and Linux (Ubuntu).

 # Installation
 Installation is just a bit more complicated than usual: